Sine-Ads/NovHackathon/phase2/README.md

 npm run dev                   # http://localhost:3000
 ```

+Configuration lives in a **single `.env` at the repository root**; `phase2/.env`
+is a symlink to it, so Phase 2 and the `llm_1` classifier share one endpoint and
+one `LLM_API_KEY`.
+Any OpenAI-compatible provider works — Gemini, Groq,
+OpenRouter, or a local Ollama — by setting `LLM_BASE_URL`.
+See the root
+`RUNBOOK.md` for the provider table.

-Browsing and search work without an `HF_TOKEN`.
-Summaries and both chatbots
+Browsing and search work without a key.
+Summaries and both chatbots need one.
-need one — get a free token at <https://huggingface.co/settings/tokens>.

 ---